 ‘The Women Gather‘ by Nikki Giovanni is a short free, or blank, verse poem that touches on how we understand one another.
 The poem does not have a consistent pattern of rhyme but it does contain a number of end and beginning line words that repeat throughout the poem.

-The speaker continues to return to the same themes through out and the repetition of words helps the reader understand which thoughts she is currently discussing.
+The speaker continues to return to the same themes throughout and the repetition of words helps the reader understand which thoughts she is currently discussing.
 Some such beginning words include, “We” and “It,” while some popular end line words are, “man” and “stress”.
-You can read the full poem here.

 The poem begins with the speaker describing horrible times of tragedy, such as a death, “women gather” together for moral support.
 Together they are able to help one another through difficulties.
 The speaker continues to describe a number off different types of people who, themselves, can cause tragedy.
 She speaks on the hypocrites who pray the loudest in church, and those who present to be “humane” but never act on it.
 She is dismayed by diplomats who promote war and the fact that sometimes the old must bury the young.